Dhund in Pakistan

 Progress Level:

-The Dhund Abbasi people are said to have come to ancient Pakistan from Egypt around 850 AD, as traders and merchants in commodities.
-It is likely that they are descended from the Abbasid dynasty.
-This dynasty governed for 500 years from Baghdad, Iraq.
+Most likely the Dhund Abbasi came to ancient Pakistan from Egypt around 850 AD, as traders and merchants in commodities.
+They are probably descended from the Abbasid dynasty that governed for 500 years from Baghdad, Iraq.
 The rule of the Abbasi extended eastwards across Afghanistan into the South Asian subcontinent, covering the eastern part of modern-day Pakistan.
-A conflicting account is that the Dhund Abbasi are descendants of Abbas, an uncle of the prophet Mohammad, but this may have little credibility.
+A conflicting account, which may have little credibility, states that the Dhund Abbasi are descendants of Abbas, an uncle of the prophet Mohammad.

-Northern Pakistan, where the Dhund people reside, is especially resistant to the claims of Christ.
-Spiritual opposition is strong, not to mention the opposition from men.
-There are brave Pakistani Christians.
+Northern Pakistan, where the Dhund reside, is especially resistant to the claims of Christ.
+Spiritual opposition is strong in addition to the fierce opposition from men who have closed their hearts to the life-giving gospel.

 Text Source: Joshua Project